Music Theory Intervals Quiz.

 C to Bbb is a diminished 7th (one semitone smaller than a minor 7th).

-Bbb sounds the same as A, but, if the interval is to be called a diminished 7th, the upper note can't be called A, as A is a 6th above C (6 letter names).
+Bbb sounds the same as A, but, if the interval is to be called a diminished 7th, such as when naming the interval between the root and top chord tone of a diminished 7th chord, the upper note can't be called A, as A is a 6th above C (6 letter names).

 Interval Ear Training and TEST